 Recycled Water is Safe

 Recycled water has been used safely in California for decades.
 Its use is carefully monitored by local, state, and federal regulators.
 Sophisticated and proven treatment processes, the specially designed and built recycled water pipeline, and stringent user guidelines assure that the water is used safely and efficiently.
+The treatment used at GSD creates super-clean recycled water that meets these tough quality requirements.

 Everyone Benefits from Recycled Water